Azure/azure-powershell/src/ResourceManager/ContainerInstance/Commands.ContainerInstance/help/Get-AzureRmContainerInstanceLog.md

 ```

 ## DESCRIPTION
-The **Export-AzureRmContainerGroupLogs** cmdlet exports the logs of a container in a container group.
+The **Get-AzureRmContainerInstanceLog** cmdlet gets the logs of a container in a container group.

 ## EXAMPLES